Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 The previously selected account range is displayed.
 These fields are read-only.

 - *Date*
-The previously selected booking date is displayed.
+The previously selected posting date is displayed.
 This field is read-only.

 - *Accounts*
 The accounts containing a balance to be carried forward are displayed together with the balance amount.
 The balance amount can be both positive or negative.